Skip to content

 If you are on a PC or desktop, keep an eye on if the CPU is overheating.
 You might want to install a fan or a heatsink if your CPU is overheating.

-Put your SSD in a place where it does not catches heat from the components that usually overheats.
+Put your SSD in a place where it does not catch heat from the components that usually overheat.

 Inside a laptop, if your SSD is getting heated by nearby components then you can’t do much about it.
 One solution could be getting your laptop checked and fixing the overheating issues of other components.